Miguel Prudêncio

 Welcome to Miguel Prudêncio's website

-Miguel Prudêncio completed his PhD by the University of East Anglia in 2000, followed by a post-doctoral period at the University of Leiden.
-In 2004, he initiated his research careeer in the field of malaria, at Instituto de Medicina Molecular, Lisboa, Portugal (iMM), where he became an independent Group Leader in 2013, heading the Prudêncio lab.
-He is Associate Professor of the Faculdade de Medicina da Universidade de Lisboa and completed his Habilitation to this Faculty in January 2023.
+Miguel Prudêncio completed his PhD by the University of East Anglia (UK) in 2000, followed by a post-doctoral period at the University of Leiden (NL).
+In 2004, he initiated his research careeer in the field of malaria, at Instituto de Medicina Molecular (PT), now the Gulbenkian Institute for Molecular Medicine (GIMM), where he is a Group Leader, heading the Prudêncio lab.
+He has been an Invited Associate Professor of the Faculdade de Medicina da Universidade de Lisboa (PT) since 2019, and completed his Habilitation to this Faculty in 2023.
 Miguel’s research focuses on Plasmodium liver stages and their potential for anti-malarial intervention.
 His interests include unveiling novel aspects of the biology and immunology of Plasmodium infection, identifying drugs with antiplasmodial activity, establishing new experimental methodologies to study the malaria parasite, and contributing to the development and optimization of whole-sporozoite vaccination against malaria.
-Miguel is the author of over 150 scientific articles, has earned several scientific and innovation prizes, and is an inventor of various patents.
+Miguel is the author of over 160 scientific articles, has earned several scientific and innovation prizes, and is an inventor of various patents.
 He is a founding member the iMM spin-off company RoPlaVac.
 He was involved in setting up iMM’s Task Force for SARS-CoV-2 diagnostics, and has a keen interest on science communication, particularly in what relates to vaccine literacy.

 Drawing by Inês Simões